 When we think of the word embodiment, spiritual teacher Jeannie Zandi comes to mind.
-Her organization, Living as Love, is dedicated to helping people connect with their true selves through a variety of felt-sense practices designed to help us drop out of our ever-spinning minds, into our bodies, and into our hearts.
+Her work is about helping people connect with their true selves through a variety of felt-sense practices designed to teach us to us drop out of our ever-spinning minds, into our bodies, and into our hearts.

 If you’re feeling disconnected or stressed out, you’re not alone.
 As a culture, we’re in an epidemic of being disembodied and disconnected.
 For many, many reasons, people are feeling more disconnected than ever.
 In Jeannie’s words: “As a society today we’re not as in tune with the nature of our physical bodies and the earth as we were in past times and this loss has led to a disconnect from our innate spiritual wholeness.”
 But the pathway back to inner groundedness is actually not through ‘figuring it out’ – it’s through the experience of the felt senses of the body.
 Through embodiment practices.

 She brings a uniquely earthy type of wisdom to her teachings that many of us need right now.
-Her perspective is similar to other beloved teachers like Eckhart Tolle, Richard Rohr, and Adyashanti, but her emphasis on physical groundedness has a language of it’s own, that many are resonating with.
+Her perspective is similar to other beloved teachers like Eckhart Tolle, Richard Rohr, and Adyashanti, with a unique emphasis on physical groundedness as the pathway to peace.
 Enjoy this Q + A with Jeannie Zandi, and the guided meditation she offers below.

 Head + Heart: Can you tell us a little about your personal journey and how you’ve come to be a spiritual teacher?